The West Course is one of Britain's most famous golf courses.

 What do you call the course which is further east than The East course?
 Easy - The Edinburgh!

 Rankings, however, are a curious beast - some would say as impossible to predict as any 'rampacious animal.'
-Whatever the case may be, Wentworth Club has two Harry Colt golf courses, one of which may be the heartiest challenge he ever laid out.
+Whatever the case may be, Wentworth Club claims two Harry Colt golf courses, one of which may be the heartiest challenge he ever laid out.
+(Perhaps two Harry Colt routings is more apt to say due to the extensive changes to the West.)
 Only time will tell whether The West can climb back into the upper echelons of world golf... if there is one club that has everything you'd need to make it happen, it is Wentworth Club.

 Golf Course Photography